Hot products, big profits

 Step 3: Apply your photo to the shirt

-Now comes the fun part: putting your photo on the actual shirt.
-With Printify’s powerful (and totally beginner-friendly) Product Creator, you don’t need fancy tools or a degree in design to do it.
+Now comes the fun part: putting your photo on the shirt.
+With Printify’s powerful, beginner-friendly Product Creator, you don’t need fancy tools or a design degree.

 Here’s how to add your picture:

-• Drag and drop your image into place on your chosen tee.
+• Drag and drop your image onto your chosen tee.

-• Add text in hundreds of fonts, including support for emojis and multiple languages.
+• Add text using hundreds of fonts, including emojis and multiple languages.

-• Access a free graphics library full of icons, clipart, and design extras if you want to add a little flair.
+• Browse a free graphics library of icons, clipart, and design elements.

 • Create repeating photo backgrounds with the pattern tool.